Gatheru-rose/rose_bioinformatics_intern/README.md

 ### **Vision**

-To acquire knowledge and skills on how to use Bioinformatics tools and resources.

-### **Mision**
+**Long-term Vision**- To become a bioinformatics scientists and contribute in the genomics field by understanding genomic make-up of organisms and their relation to diseases.

-To stand-out and become competitive in bioinformatics and genomics so that I can advance in my career through fellowships.
+**Short-term Vision**- To enhance my knowledge in bioinformatics by learning various skills and resources hence standing-out so that I can acquire fellowships for my postgraduate studies.

 ### **What I need to do**